7 Pieces Of Equipment Every Trainer Uses At Home

 Advertisement

-If you’re as sick of jogging as I am, skipping is a great cardio alternative.
-It also works your shoulders a bit (but if you want some extra burn, fit skipping into a workout circuit with shoulder presses and pushups and you’ll really feel those delts).
-It’s also easy to mix it up: You can skip nice and slow for 20 minutes straight, or play with intervals (like tabata, 20 seconds fast, 10 seconds off), or pace (try 20 double-unders and rest for 10 seconds and repeat).
+If you’re as sick of jogging as I am, jumping rope is a great cardio alternative.
+It also works your shoulders a bit (but if you want some extra burn, fit jump roping into a workout circuit with shoulder presses and pushups and you’ll really feel those delts).
+It’s also easy to mix it up: You can jump nice and slow for 20 minutes straight, or play with intervals (like tabata, 20 seconds fast, 10 seconds off), or pace (try 20 double-unders and rest for 10 seconds and repeat).

 Exercise ball